IBM/slack-wrench/packages/slackctl/README.md

 **Flags:**

-- `-s,--session-token=''` - A [session token](#getting-a-session-token) used for authentication
+- `-n,--ngrok='3000'` - Start an [ngrok tunnel](https://ngrok.com/) to your localhost at a specific port, defaults to 3000.
+This will also modify your configuration to change urls to the one exposed by ngrok.
-- `-n,--ngrok='3000'` - Start an [ngrok tunnel](https://ngrok.com/) to your localhost.
-This will also modify your configuration to change urls to the url exposed from ngrok.
+- `-t,--timeout='10'` - Used with the `--ngrok` flag, how long to wait (in seconds) for your localhost app to become active before timing out.

-- `-t,--timeout='10'` - Used with the `--ngrok` flag, how long to wait for your localhost app to become active before timing out.
+### Validating your config

 ```bash
 slackctl validate